- Pneumococcal disease is a bacterial infection occurring worldwide acquired through direct contact with respiratory secretions from infected persons.

 Prevnar 13 is given as follows:

-- Infants younger than 15 months: 4 doses, usually at ages 2, 4, 6, and 12-15 months (first 3 doses may be given as little as 4 weeks apart, if needed).
+- If earlier protection is needed for travel, the first 3 doses may be given as soon as 4 weeks apart.
 Different regimens apply if vaccination was started late.

-- Children 18 years and younger with certain medical conditions: 1 or 2 doses
+- Children 18 years or younger with certain medical conditions: 1 or 2 doses

 Pneumovax 23 is given as follows:

-- All adults 65 years and older: 1 dose
+- Routine, regardless of travel, for all adults 65 years and older: 1 dose

-If a second dose of Pneumovax 23 is needed, it is given 5 years after the first Pneumovax 23 dose.
+A second dose of Pneumovax 23 is needed in some persons younger than 65 years; administration should be 5 years after the first Pneumovax 23 dose.